ENVX-resources/ENVX1002-lectures/README.md

 # ENVX1002 Lectures

 This repository contains lecture materials for the ENVX1002 unit at the University of Sydney.
-The content is built using [Quarto](https://quarto.org/), providing interactive and dynamic lecture materials for environmental data science education.
+The content is built using [Quarto](https://quarto.org/).

 ## 📚 Course Overview

 ENVX1002 is an introductory unit focused on data analysis and statistics in environmental science.
 The course covers:

 - Introduction to R programming
-- Data visualization and analysis
+- Data visualisation and analysis
-- Statistical methods in environmental science
+- Statistical methods for hypothesis testing
-- Practical applications of data science in environmental contexts
+- Practical applications of data science in various scientific contexts

 ## 🗂️ Repository Structure